libraflower/MutipleFeature-for-PRID/README.md

 ### Train
-first ,you must run the perpare.py to get 'pytorch' folder In our train.py,we give you some options,as follow:
+first ,you must run the perpare.py to get 'pytorch' folder In our train.py,we give you some options,as follows:
 ```
 parser = argparse.ArgumentParser(description='Training')
 #you can choose the gpu to run the trainmodel.